VenturaNotes/Knowledge/- Topics/calorimeter.md

 -
 ## Source [^1]
 - $n$. any apparatus used to measure the heat lost or gained during various chemical and physical changes.
 For example, calorimeters may be used to determine the total energy values of different foods in terms of calories. $\textemdash$calorimetry $n$.
+## Source[^2]
+- Any of various devices used to measure thermal properties, such as calorific value.
+See вомв Calorimeter.
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]